roscoe81/enviro-monitor/Config/Config_README.md

 "mqtt_broker_name": Sets the host name of the mqtt broker if mqtt messages are used for Home Automation and/or indoor/outdoor functionality.
 Set to “” if no mqtt messaging is required

-"mqtt_user_name": Allows the option to set an mqtt user name
+"mqtt_username": Allows the option to set an mqtt username

 "mqtt_password": Allows the option to set an mqtt password